 The application of import customs duties on imported goods is one of the main instruments of the trade policy of any state.

-The rates of import customs duties of the Common Customs Tariff of the Eurasian Economic Union (CCT of the EAEU) that were approved by the Decision of the EEC Council of July 16, 2012 № 54 (with amendments and additions) are applied to goods imported to the Republic of Belarus from third countries.
+The rates of import customs duties of the Common Customs Tariff of the Eurasian Economic Union (CCT of the EAEU) that were approved by the Decision of the EEC Council of September 14, 2021 № 80 are applied to goods imported to the Republic of Belarus from third countries.

 The customs tariff is a list of customs duties, ranked according to the commodity nomenclature.